RavenXxe/RavenEye/README.md

 **Note:**

-**the full recon can take more 20 minutes but that cannot preventing you from retrieve all subs dns resolved and subdomain alive in 3 minutes so you can start with it. until the param miner finish because it scan params for each alive subdomain and it depend also on the company large.**
+**the full recon can take more than 20 minutes but that cannot preventing you from retrieve all subs dns resolved and subdomain alive in 3 minutes so you can start with it. until the param miner finish because it scan params for each alive subdomain and it depend also on the company large.**